fabiog1901/IoT-predictive-maintenance/README.md

 ![](./images/image24.png)

-At this point you need to connect the MQTTConsumer to the RPG, however, you first need the ID of the NiFi entry port.
+At this point you need to connect the ConsumerMQTT processor to the RPG, however, you first need the ID of the NiFi entry port.
 Open NiFi Web UI at http://public-hostname:8080/nifi/ and add an _Input Port_ to the convas.
 Call it something like "from Gateway" and copy the ID of the input port, as you will soon need it.

 ![](./images/image4.png)

-To close the flow, you can temporarely add a _LogAttribute_ processor, and setup 2 connections:
+To close the NiFI flow - as it is required -, you can temporarely add a _LogAttribute_ processor, and setup 2 connections:
 - from the Input Port to LogAttribute;
 - from LogAttribute to itself.